hariscats/go-jazz-records-api/README.md

 # Simple Go Album API

 This is a simple web server written in Go using the Gin web framework.
 The server provides a basic API to manage a list of music albums.
-You can retrieve the list of albums and add new albums to the list.

 ## Features